How to Select the Perfect Gemstone for a Custom Ring

 4. Choose a Color That Complements the Metal

-White gold or platinum enhances cooler tones like blue sapphire or aquamarine.
+White gold or platinum — cooler tones like blue sapphire or aquamarine look incredible here

-Yellow gold makes warm hues like ruby, garnet, or citrine glow.
+Yellow gold — warm stones like ruby, garnet, or citrine come alive against it

 5. Balance Budget and Value